Bangladesh’s top court scales back government jobs quota after deadly unrest that has killed scores

 The protests have posed the most serious challenge to Bangladesh's government since Prime Minister Sheikh Hasina won a fourth consecutive term in January elections that were boycotted by the main opposition groups.
 Universities have been closed, the internet has been shut off and the government has ordered people to stay at home.

 With most communications offline, it was unclear whether the verdict has satisfied protesting students.
-There was also no immediate reaction from the government.
+Law Minister Anisul Haq welcomed the court's decision and said it “well thought of.”

 The protests turned deadly on Tuesday, a day after students at Dhaka University began clashing with police.
 Violence continued to escalate as police fired tear gas and rubber bullets and hurled smoke grenades to scatter stone-throwing protesters.